interledger/rfcs/0031-dynamic-configuration-protocol/0031-dynamic-configuration-protocol.md

 ## Overview

-Interledger is a protocol suite that consists of several protocols including the [Bilateral Transfer Protocol](../0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md) or [ILP over HTTP](../0035-ilp-over-http/0035-ilp-over-http.md) and others necessary for establishment, operation and maintenance of the network.
+Interledger is a protocol suite that consists of several protocols such as the [Bilateral Transfer Protocol](../0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md), [ILP over HTTP](../0035-ilp-over-http/0035-ilp-over-http.md) and others necessary for establishment, operation and maintenance of the network.
 Interledger Dynamic Configuration Protocol (ILDCP) is one of these protocols.

 In order to participate in the network a node must have an [ILP address](../0015-ilp-addresses/0015-ilp-addresses.md).
 This address is part of a heirarchical address space where child nodes MAY be allocated addresses within the address space of their parent node.
 This makes routing on the network more efficient than if all nodes had top-level addresses.